cjdelisle/cjdns/README.md

 systems.

 The protocols and algorithms are experimental and subject to change.
-To minimize the harm to the network, please update your cjdns nodes often.
+To minimize the harm to the network, please update your Cjdns nodes often.

 ### You can help!